mab923/finalteamproject/README.md

 ## Data Description <a name="data"></a>

 We chose to use data from the years 2015 through 2023.
-We felt this was a large enough sample to draw conclusion from without making the dataset too large.
+We felt this was a large enough sample to draw conclusions from without making the dataset too large.

 In order to properly track the movement of stock price and bond prices we chose the following securities to track:
 - Federal Open Market Committee (FOMC)
 - S&P 500 - indicator for stock correlation
-- Vanguard Intermdiate Long-Term Bond Index Fund (VBILX) -bond sample
+- Vanguard Intermediate Long-Term Bond Index Fund (VBILX) -bond sample
 - Vanguard Short-Term Bond Index Fund Admiral Shares (VBIRX) - bond sample

 The two bond indexes were chosen due to their relatively stable returns and low risk metrics.
 The two bonds indexes would cover the correlation between bonds and rate hikes for our analysis

 The S&P 500 was the logical choice for tracking the stock market due to the high variety in sector, industry, and size of the companies in the index.

-The FOMC dataset was used to collect the different rate hikes that occured over the period of 2015-2023
+The FOMC dataset was used to collect the different rate hikes that occurred over the period of 2015-2023

 To see the collection of datasets used (raw/clean/final) click [here](https://github.com/mab923/finalteamproject/tree/main/inputs)